History of Stockton University in Atlantic City

 Through the years, Stockton has remained involved in the Atlantic City community with food drives, homework completion programs, Campus Kitchen, Community Gardens, school murals and afternoon teas with older adults.
 Most recently, Stockton also provides poetry classes, basketball skills, and strength and conditioning training for the Atlantic City’s Evening Recreation Program held at the Dr. Martin Luther King Jr. School.

-Stockton manages three facilities, and multiple programs, in Atlantic City, including:
+Stockton manages multiple facilities and programs in Atlantic City, including: